FabioFelipeSantos/FullStack-Studies/Front-end-CodeCademy/CSS/01 - Learn CSS - Selectors and Visual Rules.md

 ##### 1.4.1.4.3 Double ampersand ( "&" "&" )

-- Separating two or more components, by a _double ampersand_, `&&`, means that all these entities are **mandatory but may appear in any order**.
+- Separating two or more components, by a _double ampersand_, `&&`, means that all these entities are <span style="color: fuchsia"><strong style="color: inherit; font-size: 1.2em; text-decoration: underline; text-underline-offset: 25%">mandatory but may appear in any order</strong></span>.
 ```
 bold && <length>
 ```